MatteoGaetzner/mini-mcmc/README.md

 ## Overview

-This library provides:
+This library provides implementations of

-- **Metropolis-Hastings**: A generic implementation suitable for various target distributions and proposal mechanisms.
+- **Hamiltonian Monte Carlo (HMC)**: an MCMC method that efficiently samples by simulating Hamiltonian dynamics using gradients of the target distribution.
+- **Metropolis-Hastings**: an MCMC algorithm that samples from a distribution by proposing candidates and probabilistically accepting or rejecting them.
+- **Gibbs Sampling**: an MCMC method that iteratively samples each variable from its conditional distribution given all other variables.

+with

-- **Distributions**: Handy Gaussian and isotropic Gaussian implementations, along with traits for defining custom log-prob functions.
+- **Implementations of Common Distributions**: handy Gaussian and isotropic Gaussian implementations, along with traits for defining custom log-prob functions.
+- **Parallelization**: run multiple chains in parallel.
+- **Progress Bars**: show progress of MCMC algorithms with convergence statistics and acceptance rates.
+- **Support for Discrete & Continuous Distributions**: Metropolis-Hastings and Gibbs sampling support continuous and discrete distributions.
+- **Generic Datatypes**: Support sampling vectors of various integer or floating point types.

 ## Roadmap

-- **Parallel Chains**: Run multiple Metropolis-Hastings Markov chains in parallel. ✅
-- **Discrete & Continuous Distributions**: Get Metropolis-Hastings to work for continuous and discrete distributions. ✅
-- **Generic Datatypes**: Support sampling vectors of arbitrary integer or floating point types. ✅
-- **Gibbs Sampling**: A component-wise MCMC approach for higher-dimensional problems. ✅
-- **Hamiltonian Monte Carlo (HMC)**: A gradient-based method for efficient exploration. ✅
 - **No-U-Turn Sampler (NUTS)**: An extension of HMC that removes the need to choose path lengths.
 - **Rank Normalized Rhat**: Modern convergence diagnostic, see [paper](https://arxiv.org/abs/1903.08008).
 - **Ensemble Slice Sampling (ESS)**: Efficient gradient-free sampler, see [paper](https://arxiv.org/abs/2002.06212).
+- **Effective Size Estimation**: Online estimation of effective sample size for early stopping.

 ## Structure